Median hourly wages among Māori people in New Zealand

 Data provided by

-Household Labour Force Survey: Earnings from main wage and salary job by occupation (ANZSCO 2006), sex, age groups, and ethnic groups June 2020
+Household Labour Force Survey: Earnings from main wage and salary job by industry (ANZSIC 2006), sex, age group, and ethnic group June 2023

 How to find the data